acend/quarkus-techlab/content/en/docs/02.0/implementing-rest.md

 ```

-You are also able to just add the new dependency to your `pom.yml` manually.
+You are also able to just add the new dependency to your `pom.xml` manually.

 In the generated DataResource edit the `@GET` endpoint to return a simple double and change the `@Produces` type to `MediaType.APPLICATION_JSON`.